pdm-project/pdm/CONTRIBUTING.md

 $ git lfs pull
 ```

 Then, you need to install base dependencies in a venv.
-Make sure your `pip` is no later than `21.3` to install PDM in
+Make sure your `pip` is newer than `21.3` to install PDM in
 develop/editable mode.

 ```bash